DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

 - 1.9.1 Candidate screening and hiring
   - The following strategies can reduce your risk:
-    - **Candidate screening and hiring**: To properly plan for security, you shold have standards in place for job descriptions, job classification, work tasks, job responsibilities, prevention of collusion, candidate screening, background checks, security clearances, employment agreements, and nondisclosure agreements
+    - 🍏**Candidate screening and hiring**: To properly plan for security, you shold have standards in place for job descriptions, job classification, work tasks, job responsibilities, prevention of collusion, candidate screening, background checks, security clearances, employment agreements, and nondisclosure agreements
-      - ⭐Nondisclosure agreements (NDAs) typically require either mutual or one-way confidentiality in a business relationship. ⭐Noncompete agreements (NCAs) limit the future employment possibilities of employees by restricting an employee’s ability to work with or start a competing business for a certain period after leaving the organization. 📝Signing a noncompete or nondisclosure agreement is typically done at hiring.
+      - ⭐Nondisclosure agreements (NDAs) typically require either mutual or one-way confidentiality in a business relationship.
+      - ⭐Noncompete agreements (NCAs) limit the future employment possibilities of employees by restricting an employee’s ability to work with or start a competing business for a certain period after leaving the organization. 📝Signing a noncompete or nondisclosure agreement is typically done at hiring.
       - screening employment candidates thoroughly is a key part of the hiring process
       - be sure to conduct a full background check that includes a criminal records check, job history verification, education verification, certification validation and confirmation of other accolades when possible
       - all references should be contacted
 - 1.9.2 Employement agreements and policies
-  - **Employment agreement**: specifies job duties, expectations, rate of pay, benefits and info about termination; sometimes, such agreements are for a set period (for example, in a contract or short-term job).
+  - 🍏**Employment agreement**: specifies job duties, expectations, rate of pay, benefits and info about termination; sometimes, such agreements are for a set period (for example, in a contract or short-term job).
     - Employment agreements facilitate termination when needed for an underperforming employee
     - The more info and detail in an employment agreement, the less risk (risk of a wrongful termination lawsuit, for example) the company has during a termination proceeding
     - e.g. a terminated employee might take a copy of their email with them without thinking of it as stealing, but they are less likely to do so if an employment agreement or another policy document clearly prohibits it